With box office bare, 'Black Panther' makes it 5 in a row

 “Wakanda Forever” is the first film since Christopher Nolan's “Tenet" — the 2020 release that attempted to revive cinemas from pandemic closure in 2020, when almost nothing was being theatrically released — to lead the box-office for five straight weeks.

+The weekend's total ticket sales amounted to just $37 million, according to data firm Comscore.

 That's left the industry looking, once again, to James Cameron to fire up the box office.
-“Avatar: The Way of Water,” the long-awaited sequel to the $2.9-billion-grossing 2009 original, launches in theaters Thursday with expectations of at least a $150 million debut.
+“Avatar: The Way of Water,” the long-awaited sequel to the $2.9-billion-grossing 2009 original, launches in theaters Thursday with expectations of at least a $150 million debut domestically.

 “Violent Night,” the R-rated comic action film starring David Harbour as Santa Claus, held well in its second weekend.
 It stayed in second place, dropping a modest 29%, with $8.7 million.